trickstercache/trickster/docs/alb.md

     weight: 3         # receives 3 of every 4 requests
 ```

 Apportionment is exact: over any `totalWeight` consecutive requests against a stable healthy pool, each member is selected exactly `weight` times.
+A heavier member's turns are spread through the rotation rather than taken back to back: two members weighted 3 and 2 are served `A B A A B`, not `A A A B B`.
 Weights also carry through from autodiscovery sources that convey them (DNS SRV record weights, member-file `weight` fields); see [ALB Autodiscovery](./alb-autodiscovery.md).

-The legacy workaround of repeating a member name multiple times in the pool list still functions, but explicit weights replace it and are preferred.

-Weights apply to mechanisms that select a single member per request (round robin).
+Weights apply to every mechanism that selects a single member per request, though only Round Robin makes them an exact guarantee; see [Weights and the Selection Mechanisms](#weights-and-the-selection-mechanisms).
 Fan-out mechanisms (fr, fgr, nlm, tsm) dispatch to every healthy member regardless of weight.

 #### More About Our Round Robin Mechanism

 Trickster's Round Robin Mechanism works by maintaining an atomic uint64 counter that increments each time a request is received by the ALB.
 With uniform weights, the ALB performs a modulo operation on the request's counter value, with the denominator being the count of healthy backends in the pool; the resulting value, ranging from `0` to `len(healthy_pool) - 1`, indicates the assigned backend based on the counter and current pool size.
-With mixed weights, the modulo denominator becomes the pool's total weight, and each member owns a contiguous `weight`-sized span of that rotation.
+With mixed weights, the modulo denominator becomes the pool's total weight, and the result indexes a rotation schedule, computed once each time the set of healthy members changes, in which every member's turns are evenly spaced.
 Selection remains lock- and allocation-free in both forms.
+The counter starts at a random value, so a fleet of Trickster replicas started together does not send its first requests to the same pool member.

 #### Example Round Robin Configuration